-Rainbow sharks naturally reside in the warm rivers of South Eastern Asia.
+Rainbow sharks naturally reside in the warm rivers of South-Eastern Asia.
 They are prevalent in countries such as Thailand in the Mekong, Chao Phraya, Xe Bangfai, and Maeklong.
 Here they will be located near the river bottom in amongst the sandy substrate.

 Living a solitary lifestyle the Rainbow shark, it is believed, only tolerates the presence of others of their species during breeding.
-This usually takes places during the months of October and November depending on the climate.
+This usually takes place during the months of October and November depending on the climate.
 Breeding is dictated by the season, length of day, and temperature.

 Another aspect of Rainbow shark life that is dictated by the season is migration.
 During the season of flooding, this species migrates into the wetter areas and then recedes back during the dry period with the river.
 Populations of Rainbow Shark are being monitored by the IUCN Red List as in recent years they have declined.

-Food wise Rainbow sharks in their natural habitats are omnivores that feed on decaying plants, algae, insect larvae, zooplankton, and small chunks of meat that they find.
+Food-wise Rainbow sharks in their natural habitats are omnivores that feed on decaying plants, algae, insect larvae, zooplankton, and small chunks of meat that they find.
 As bottom dwellers they need their food to sink so they can rummage for it on the sandy bottom of the river.